JosephineRoper/pandarm/README.md

 * **Foti, F., Waddell, P., & Luxen, D.** (2012). *A Generalized Computational Framework for Accessibility: From the Pedestrian to the Metropolitan Scale*.
 Transportation Research Board Annual Conference, 1–14. https://onlinepubs.trb.org/onlinepubs/conferences/2012/4thITM/Papers-A/0117-000062.pdf

-If you would like to cite this package, you can do so using the [Zeondo DOI](https://doi.org/10.5281/zenodo.18728076).
+If you would like to cite this package, you can do so using the [Zenodo DOI](https://doi.org/10.5281/zenodo.18728076).
 If you do so, we ask that you also please cite the original paper/implementation listed above.

 ## Related packages